Love Meetings

-Love Meetings (Comizi d'amore) is a 1965 feature-length documentary, shot by Italian writer and director Pier Paolo Pasolini, who also acts as the interviewer, appearing in many scenes.
+Love Meetings (Italian: Comizi d'amore) is a 1964 feature-length documentary, which was shot by Italian writer and director Pier Paolo Pasolini, who also acts as the interviewer, appearing in many of the film's scenes.
+It was premiered in Locarno Film Festival on 26 July 1964.
+In 2008, the film was included on the Italian Ministry of Cultural Heritage’s 100 Italian films to be saved, a list of 100 films that "have changed the collective memory of the country between 1942 and 1978."

-Plot
+Content

 Typical for him, Pasolini's subject is sex: he questions representatives from a variety of social brackets on topics such as virginity, prostitution, homosexuality and sex education.
 The interviews are made in Italy.

-The overarching themes are sexual ignorance, confusion and conservatism.
+The overarching themes include sexual ignorance, confusion and conservatism.